Electronic Media Kit

 ago, Oregon is now recognized as one of the world's elite

-in four diverse regions, Oregon boasts nearly 500 wineries
+in four diverse regions, Oregon boasts more than 600 wineries

 producing wine from dozens of grape varieties.

 varied but accommodating climate and unique terroirs.
 Most of its

 wineries are small and family owned, many producing fewer than